 Because the DNS message format can vary, depending on the query and the answer, we've broken this analysis into two parts:

-Part 1 analyses the DNS format of a query, in other words, it shows the contents of a DNS query packet to a DNS server, requesting to resolve a domain.
+- DNS Query Message Format which shows the contents of a DNS query packet to a DNS server, requesting to resolve a domain.

-This breakdown help make our analysis easier to understand and follow, rather than analyzing DNS queries and answers on the same page.
+This breakdown help make our analysis easier to understand and follow, rather than analyzing DNS queries and responses at the same time.
+This article will deal with the DNS Query Message Format while the next article analyzes the DNS Response Message Format.

 As mentioned in the previous sections of the DNS Protocol, a DNS query is generated when the client needs to resolve a domain name into an IP Address.
 This could be the result of entering "www.firewall.cx" in the url field of your web browser, or simply by launching a program that uses the Internet and therefore generates DNS queries in order to successfully communicate with the host or server it needs.